Async Verbs¶

 attached | Spawn and await — caller blocks until result is ready | Must declare a return type.
 May call blocking IO (runs in its own coroutine stack) |

 listens | Cooperative loop — processes items until Exit | from block must be a single implicit match with an Exit arm.
-No return type |
+Return type is the app event type (what gets dispatched in renders) |

-Key rules: - listens bodies must not call blocking inputs/outputs functions directly — they run cooperatively and blocking would stall the yield cycle - listens arms can call attached functions via & to perform IO safely in a child coroutine - detached and attached may call blocking IO freely since they have their own coroutine stacks - Concurrency is cooperative — no threads, no data races - Runtime backed by prove_coro stackful coroutines (ucontext_t on POSIX, sequential fallback on Windows)
+Key rules: - listens/renders bodies must not call blocking inputs/outputs functions directly — they run cooperatively and blocking would stall the yield cycle - listens/renders arms can call attached functions via & to perform IO safely in a child coroutine - detached and attached may call blocking IO freely since they have their own coroutine stacks - Concurrency is cooperative — no threads, no data races - Runtime backed by prove_coro stackful coroutines (ucontext_t on POSIX, sequential fallback on Windows)

 The & Marker¶